Placement

 How Placement Works

 Candidates often ask us if they can specify in which residence hall they prefer to be placed.
-With the exception of Living Learning Communities and senior apartments, UGAs are placed in a residence hall within their House community or on a FYRE floor that feeds their House community.
-In placing candidates, we seek to find the best match between a candidates skills and talents and the needs of the residents in the various residential communities.
+With the exception of Living Learning Communities and apartments, UGAs are placed in a residence hall within their House community or on a FYRE floor that feeds their House community.
+In placing candidates, we seek to find the best match between a candidate's skills and talents and the needs of the residents in the various residential communities.
 The outcome of this process may be that a candidate is placed in a residence hall that is not their first preference but that nonetheless is a great fit for them.

 In the case of special housing needs due to a medical condition, we will do everything possible to accommodate you where your needs can be met, provided that appropriate documentation has been filed with the Housing Office.